akinoriosamura/tf-coreml/README.md

 # tfcoreml - TensorFlow to Core ML Converter

+## attention
+this fork is used in tensorflow-1.14 docker container

+## abstract
 Tool to convert models defined in Tensorflow to the Core ML format.

 To get the latest version of `tfcoreml` from PyPI: